-Evaluation Evaluation Indicators of compliance and performance s 0 Ε How it is achieved Comments 4.1.1 There is a training programme for SMS in place that includes initial and recurrent training.
+Evaluation Indicator Indicators of compliance and performance 0 Ε How it is achieved Comments 4.1.1 There is a training programme for SMS in place that includes initial and recurrent training.
 The training covers individual safety duties (including roles, responsibilities, and accountabilities) and how the organisation's SMS operates.
 4.1.2 There is a process in place to measure the effectiveness of training and to take appropriate action to improve subsequent training.
 4.1.3 Training includes human and organisational factors including just culture and non-technical skills with the intent of reducing human error.

-- Review the SMS training programme including course content and delivery method - Check training records against the training programme - Review how the competence of the trainers is being assessed and maintained - Training considers feedback from external occurrences, investigation reports, safety meetings, hazard reports, audits, safety data analysis, training, course evaluations, etc - Review how training is assessed for new staff and changes in position - Review any training evaluation - Check that the training includes human and organisational factors - Ask staff about their own understanding of their role in the organisation's SMS and their safety duties - Check that all staff are briefed on compliance.

-Present Suitable Operating Effective There is an SMS training The training covers individual safety duties The SMS training programme is SMS training is evaluated for all aspects (learning programme in place that (including roles, responsibilities, and delivering appropriate training to objectives, content, teaching methods and styles, includes initial and recurrent accountabilities) and how the organisation's SMS the different staff in the tests, etc.) and is linked to the competency training. operates. organisation and is being assessment.
+Guidance What to look for - Review the SMS train - Review the SMS training programme including course content and delivery method Check training record Is against the training programme Review how the com petence of the trainers is being assessed and maintaine ed Training considers fe edback from external occurrences, investigation reports s, safety meetings, hazard reports, aud dits, safety data analysis, training, course evaluations, etc - Review how training is assessed for new staff and changes in position - Review any training e evaluation - Check that the trainin g includes human and organisational factors - Ask staff about their of own understanding of their role in the organisation's SM S and their safety duties Check that all staff and e briefed on compliance.
+Present Suitable Operating Effective There is an SMS training The training covers individual safety duties The SMS training programme is SMS training is evaluated for all aspects (learning programme in place that programme in place that (including roles, responsibilities, and delivering appropriate training to objectives, content, teaching methods and styles, includes initial and recurrent ncludes initial and recurrent accountabilities) and how the organisation's SMS the different staff in the tests, etc.) and is linked to the competency training. operates. organisation and is being assessment.
 Training material and methodology are adapted to delivered by competent personnel.
-Training is routinely reviewed to take feedback from the audience and include human factors. · different sources into consideration.
+Training is routinely reviewed to take feedback from the audience and include human factors. different sources into consideration.
 All staff requiring training are identified.